• Facebook

 Finished in 1894, it was conceived as a memorial to the late Emperor Wilhelm I., who died 6 years earlier.
 Old Willy liked to trace his heritage back to Friedrich I. (also known as Barbarossa for his bushy red beard), the important 12th century Emperor of the Holy Roman Empire.

-he remains of said castle can be explored together with the monument, giving you an interesting chance to traverse the vestiges of two very different phases of German history at the same time.
+The remains of said castle can be explored together with the monument, giving you an interesting chance to experience the vestiges of two very different phases of German history at the same time.

 The symbolism of the monument certainly screams national pride at you with all its might.
 Like with many German monuments of that time the ornamentation is full of overblown, yet ultimately somewhat empty pathos.
 The equestrian statue about halfway up the front of the tower is Wilhelm I., who is framed on both sides by personifications of perceived German values.